jhud/grebecoin/README.md

 # GETTING STARTED
 To make a new wallet, run "python wallet.py".
 Your private key is in "private.pem" - do not share this with anyone!
 Someone will have access to all your funds if they have this.
 Store it on a USB key for extra security.

+# SETTING UP PYTHON
+You should create a new virtual environment with Python 3.4 or greater.
+Then install the required libraries with:

+pip install -r requirements.txt